idaholab/moose/modules/thermal_hydraulics/doc/content/source/components/HSCoupler2D3D.md

 The temperature values are substituted in place of the time coordinate for these `Function`s.

+The radiation component of the heat flux can be disabled by setting [!param](/Components/HSCoupler2D3D/include_radiation) to `false`, and in this case the parameters [!param](/Components/HSCoupler2D3D/emissivity_2d) and [!param](/Components/HSCoupler2D3D/emissivity_3d) should not be specified.

 ### MOOSE Configuration

 Because a 2D surface is being coupled to a 3D surface, there is potentially